 Get teachers involved

-Give a prize not only to the classes that have returned all of their books but to the teacher as well.
+A fun way to get library books returned is to give a prize not only to the classes that have returned all of their books but to the teacher as well.
 Offer to cover their recess or lunch duty, provide an extra planning time or a gift certificate to Starbucks or Target.
 You might be surprised how competitive they can be knowing they get an extra thirty minutes of planning to work on their end of year paperwork.

 When a student returns all of their library books you can put their name into a raffle.
 Suggestions of things to raffle off: